Nick Pride and the Pimptones: It's the Pimptones

-In the original line-up, Pride was joined by Oscar Cassidy (drums), Ian 'dodge' Paterson (bass), Dave Wilde (sax and flute) and Alex Leathard (trombone).
-This first incarnation of the band can be heard on the debut release It’s The Pimptones (Jazz Girl Records).
+In the original line-up, Pride was joined by Oscar Cassidy (drums), Ian 'dodge' Paterson (bass), Dave Wilde (sax and flute), and Alex Leathard (trombone).
+This first incarnation of the band can be heard on the debut release, It’s the Pimptones (Jazz Girl Records).

-In 2009 the band released the 7" single "Deeper Pimp" on Wack Records, which went on to enjoy extended radioplay across Europe including the Craig Charles Funk and Soul Show on BBC 6 and became the first of the group’s trademark "Live-Band Bootlegs", a unique approach to the Mash-Up genre, and a show stopping live feature.
-The success of the single helped ensure more live opportunities for the Pimptones and promoters in the North-East drafted the group in to support touring acts such as Maceo Parker, Candi Staton, Youngblood Brass Band and Hot 8 Brass Band.
+In 2009, the band released the 7" single "Deeper Pimp" on Wack Records, which received radioplay across Europe, including on the Craig Charles Funk and Soul Show on BBC 6, and became the first of the group’s trademark "Live-Band Bootlegs," a unique approach to the Mash-Up genre and a show-stopping live feature.
+The success of the single brought live performance opportunities the North-East of England, supporting bands including Maceo Parker, Candi Staton, Youngblood Brass Band and Hot 8 Brass Band.